muescha/vfile-message-control/README.md

 ### Option `deny`

-an array of `matcher` to remove messages
+An array of `matcher` to remove messages

 ### Option `allow`

-an array of `matcher` to keep messages (evaluated only after an match with `deny`)
+An array of `matcher` to keep messages (evaluated only after a match with `deny`)

 ### Option `stripPathPrefix`

-an array to remove from the path of the calculated id
+An array of string to remove from the path of the calculated id

 ### Option `optionName`

-an string for an option appended to the id
+A string for an option appended to the id

 ### Parameter `matcher`

-always check the `globstring` against `id` and if this matched the second parameter check with parameter `message.message`, function check with parameter `message`
+Always check the `globstring` against `id` and if this matched the second parameter check with parameter `message.message`, function check with parameter `message`

 - matcher := `string`
 - matcher := `[string [, (string|regexp|function)]]`

-can be this combinations:
+A matcher can be one of these combinations:

 - Type 1: `matcher` :=  `globString`
 - Type 2: `matcher` := [`globString`]